KeithSloan/GDML/README.md

    * Clicking on the corresponding icon of the workbench, this will create a Part(GDML Volume) which contains the GDMLsolid
    * You can then change the attributes by selecting the GDMLObject in the **Tree** window and changing the properties in the **Property View**
    * You can alter the position and rotation by changing the Placement parameters in the Part(GDML Volume)
-   * You can select and drag the Part(GDML Volume) to the appropriate part of the overall model strcuture
+   * You can select and drag the Part(GDML Volume) to the appropriate part of the overall model structure

   So a valid structure for a GDML file is:
    * Single World Volume (Part)